grimmpp/ansible-inventory-browser/README.md

 ### Planned features
 * JSON highliting
 * Ability to add custom functions which can convert or enricht information to be displayed.
+* Autodetection if inventories change so that the structed data for the WebUI will be parsed again.
+(This shall be built-in the webserver part)
 * WebUI for generating settings file